Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 thumbnail: /images/corsair.jpg
 ---

 This is the second part in a series on creating a game with RxJS 5, Immutable.js and three.js.
-We'll look into describing the game's state with RxJS 5 observables and Immutable.js.
-The goal of this part is to have a stream of objects, where each object is an Immutable.js collection that represents the whole game's state at the particular point in time.
+We'll look into describing the game state with RxJS 5 observables and Immutable.js.
+The goal of this part is to have a stream of objects, where each object is an Immutable.js collection that represents the whole game state at a particular point in time.

 The full [Corsair] game, which we're going to develop in this series, is available on GitHub.
 You can clone it, play it and read the full source code while reading this article, if you want.
 All parts of the series will be listed in [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js].

-## Defining the game's state collection
+## Defining the game state collection

 The game state is represented by a single Immutable.js collection.
 It contains